ktr0731/evans/README.md

 ## Motivation
 Evans has been created to use easier than other existing gRPC clients.
-If you want to keep your product quality, you must use CI with gRPC testing, should not do use manually testing.
+If you want to keep your product quality, you must use CI with gRPC testing, should not do use manual testing.
 Evans will complete your other use cases just like:

 - Manually gRPC API inspection
 - To automate some tasks by scripting

-Above use cases is corresponding to Evans's two modes, REPL mode, and CLI mode.
+The above use cases are corresponding to Evans's two modes, REPL mode, and CLI mode.

 ## REPL mode
 ![Evans](./evans1.gif)
 REPL mode is the solution for first use case.
-You can use it without thinking like package name, service name, RPC name, command usage, and so on because REPL mode has powerful completion!
+You can use it without thinking like the package name, service name, RPC name, command usage, and so on because REPL mode has powerful completion!

 ## CLI mode
 ![Evans](./evans2.gif)

-CLI mode is stateless mode just like [grpc-ecosystem/polyglot](https://github.com/grpc-ecosystem/polyglot).
+CLI mode is a stateless mode just like [grpc-ecosystem/polyglot](https://github.com/grpc-ecosystem/polyglot).
 It sends one request per one command as its name suggests.
 So it is based on UNIX philosophy.